Secure Multiple Domains or Subdomains with a Single Certificate

 Unified Communications Certificates (UCC)

-UCC certificates are specifically created for use with Microsoft Exchange Server and Microsoft Office Communications Server environments.
+UCC SSL certificates are specifically created for use with Microsoft Exchange Server and Microsoft Office Communications Server environments.
 These allow you to secure multiple domain names, subdomains, and hostnames associated with Exchange Server or Office Communications Server under a single certificate, supporting up to 100 domain names or subdomains.

 Subject Alternative Name (SAN) Certificates